 He also noticed if the battery was reversed, then no current flowed.

 Surprisingly, Edison could not find a use for this interesting phenomenon.
 Fleming who had seen the effect demonstrated by Edison wondered if it could be used to detect radio waves.
 He set his assistant to set up an experiment to discover if it could be used, and to their delight it did.
 He called it his oscillation valve because it acted in the same way as water valve in only allowing flow in one direction.

 While Fleming's valve was a great stride forward it would take some years before thermionic technology was fully adopted.
 One of the reasons for this is that it was expensive to manufacture and to run.
 It could only be powered by batteries when used as a radio detector and batteries did not last for long because of the power required by the filament.
 Batteries were also very expensive as they had not been developed as much as they have been today.

 Around this time work on other types of detectors started to be undertaken and it resulted in what was later known as the cat's whisker.
 It consisted of a crystal of a material such as galena with a small springy piece of wire brought up against it.
 The detector was constructed to that the wire contact could be moved to different points on the crystal, and thereby obtain the best point for rectifying the signal and the best detection.

-It is interesting to note that the cat's whisker was the first semiconductor device.
-The materials that were used were semiconductors, and cat's whisker formed a very crude point contact diode.
+It is interesting to note that the Cat's Whisker was the first semiconductor device to be used.
+The materials that were used were semiconductors, and Cat's Whisker formed a very crude point contact diode.